Rulers

 Belize: In a cabinet reshuffle (effective November 17), Henry Charles Usher is named home affairs minister.

 India: In parliamentary elections in Bihar held November 6 and 11, the Rashtriya Janata Dal wins 23.0% of the vote (25 of 243 seats), the Bharatiya Janata Party 20.1% (89), Janata Dal (United) 19.3% (85), the Indian National Congress 8.7% (6), and the Lol Janshakti Party (Ram Vilas) 5.0% (19).
 Turnout is 67.1%.
+Chief Minister Nitish Kumar resigns on November 17, to be sworn in again on November 20.

 Iraq: In parliamentary elections, the Reconstruction and Development Coalition wins 12.1% of the vote (46 of 329 seats), the Kurdistan Democratic Party 10.1% (26), the Progress Party 8.7% (28), the State of Law Alliance 6.5% (27), the Sadiqoun Movement 6.3% (27), the Badr Organization 5.1% (18), the Patriotic Union of Kurdistan 5.0% (15), the National State Forces Alliance 4.7% (19), and the Iraqi al-Azm Alliance 4.4% (15).
 Turnout is 56.1%.